dirtyhenry/phoenix-playground/README.md

 To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
+  * Install direct dependencies & Node.js dependencies with `make install`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Create and migrate your database with `make setup`
-  * Install Node.js dependencies with `cd assets && npm install`
-  * Start Phoenix endpoint with `mix phx.server`
+  * Start Phoenix endpoint with `make run`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.